 - Major Film Festival: Filmmakers fail at major film festivals because they don’t take time to target and contact the appropriate acquisitions professionals.
 When it comes to major film festivals, your goal is to pick up the phone prior to the festival and introduce yourself to the right people.

 In both instances, you do not need to wait for someone else to validate your filmmaking.
 Go into film festivals with a solid game plan for self distribution.
 That way, if you happen to get an offer that sucks, video on demand technology will allow you to simply sell your own movie!

 If you are looking to create a distribution plan beyond film festivals, Nic Baisley at the First Glance Film Festival asked some good questions.
 Here is the interview:

-My ongoing goal is to help you help yourself.
-Due to increased competition as well as the demise of retail distribution, the world of indie filmmaking has changed.
-There are a lot of movies competing for eyeballs out there.
-As a result, you have to change the way you make, market and sell movies.
+My ongoing goal is to help you, help yourself.
+As a result of increased competition coupled with the demise of DVD distribution, the world of indie filmmaking has changed.
+There are a lot of movies competing for eyeballs.
+To succeed, you have to change the way you make, market and sell movies.